 - Use the hanging ball method to make a soft, spreading cheese.
-My kids love Boursin flavoured cheese.
+My kids love Boursin flavored cheese.

-- Cheese pressed with 2 lbs of weight is similar to a firm cream cheese.
-It is perfect for making cream cheese frosting or herb marinated cheese balls.
+- Cheese pressed with 2 lbs of weight is similar to firm cream cheese.
+It is perfect for making cream cheese frosting or herb-marinated cheese balls.

 - To make a feta-like cheese, press with 5-10 lbs of weight.
-Firm kefir cheese is delicious alternative to ricotta in lasagna, or use it to make spanakopita.
+Firm kefir cheese is a delicious alternative to ricotta in lasagna or feta in spanakopita.

 Firm Kefir Cheese

-Learn how to turn over-cultured kefir into a firm pressed kefir cultured cheese.
+Learn how to turn over-cultured kefir into a firm cultured cheese!
 This simple recipe doesn’t require any cooking or rennet.
-See the sections above for information on how to create your own simple cheese press from household items.
+See the sections above for information on how to finish the cheese by hanging it or pressing it.